Hakkology/Hakkology/README.md

 - 📫 You may reach me through this mail address: yildizhakan88@gmail.com...

 ## Objectives:
-Effectively learning software development/engineering, utilizing .NET Core, Unity and Solidity languages/frameworks.
-Currently working on the following:
+Effectively learning software development/engineering, utilizing .NET Core, Unity and Solidity frameworks with C# and C++ languages.
+Currently focused on the following:
-- Graphics programming and working with C++ and OpenGL to make my own graphics library,
+- Graphics/Games programming with C++ using OpenGL and SDL to make games or visuals,
-- Working on fundamental SDKs for my future projects with Unity,
+- Making SDKs and plugins for my future projects using Unity with C#,
-- Finalizing previous applications through the use of .NET with ASP.NET, Webapi and WPF.
+- Making applications with C# through the use of .NET with ASP.NET, Webapi, WPF and React,

 Feel free to refer to our portfolio from the link below.
-Website is recently launched with free tier and might have abnormalities due to quota failures.
 <li><a href="https://webbysoftinit.azurewebsites.net/">Portfolio website</a></li>

 ## Projects:
-### .NET Projects
+### Sample .NET Projects
 <li><a href="https://github.com/Hakkology/WebbySoftware">Webby Software Portfolio website</a></li>
 <li><a href="https://github.com/Hakkology/E-Commerce-Website">Sample E-Commerce website</a></li>

-### Game Projects (Unity - C#)
+### Sample Game Projects (Unity - C#)
 <li><a href="https://github.com/Hakkology/Under-the-Rift-s-Shadow">Unity RPG Sample Project</a></li>
 <li><a href="https://github.com/Hakkology/Stack-the-Cubes">Unity Runner Game Stack-the-Cubes</a></li>
 <li><a href="https://github.com/Hakkology/Gun-World">Unity Mobile Game Gunworld (Unfinished work)</a></li>
 <li><a href="https://github.com/Hakkology/Tetris-Game">C# WPF Tetris Game</a></li>

-### Game Projects (C++)
+### Sample Game Projects (C++)
 <li><a href="https://github.com/Hakkology/OpenGL-Framework">C++ OpenGL Framework</a></li>
 <li><a href="https://github.com/Hakkology/SDL-Framework-Implementation">C++ SDL-Framework with basic Games</a></li>